JHardisty333/fuzzy-eureka/utils/generatedReadME.md

   ------------------

  ## Usage
-  In the command line you will follow and fill out the prompted questions until it says the file was created
+  In the command line you will follow and fill out the prompted questions until file is created

   ------------------